oriolmontcreus/imagepatheditor-vsce/README.md

 [+] **Undo Functionality**

 Made a mistake?
 Take a step back with our new undo feature, giving you the safety net you need to edit paths confidently.
 Also you can use the shortcut `Ctrl+Shift+Z`

+### 🔢 Version 0.0.2 & 0.0.3 ###

+Minor changes to extension overview, description, and GitHub Repository.

+### 1️⃣ Version 0.0.1

+Celebrating the initial release of Image Path Editor!

 ---